Dean Minnich says he felt the mistrust growing.

-Minnich said that if elected, he would quickly call a meeting of the county's town leaders and any other interested parties.
+Minnich said that if elected, he would quickly call a meeting of the county's town leaders, education officials, firefighters and any other interested parties.
 He would ask them whether they think the county's master plan works and what they would change about it.

 The best ideas won't come from the commissioners, he said, but from people who deal with the county's problems daily.
 Once the assemblage agrees on a plan, the commissioners must devise better enforcement laws, he said.
 He argues that current laws such as the county's "concurrency management" ordinance, designed to prevent growth from overwhelming infrastructure, are rife with loopholes.